dan-leo/masters/thesis/v8/thesis.md

 ## Secondary Metrics

-Secondary metrics, \S\ref{proj_descr}, are metrics of interest which have less of an impact than power or latency, namely signal strength, throughput and data overhead.
+Secondary metrics, \S\ref{proj_descr}, are the metrics of interest which have less of an impact than power or latency, namely signal strength, throughput and data overhead.

 ### Signal Strength {#sigstrength}